 Also the Chunin Exams.
 The surface idea is that it promotes friendship and peace between the nations, and allows future clients to see the fighting strength of each village.
 However, it is revealed that the Exams are essentially a replacement for full-out battle between the nations, with the Genin of the villages as the soldiers, showcasing their village’s political strength.

-Most of the Konoha 12 are under 17 when they enter the third ninja war.
+Most of the Konoha 12 are under 17 when they enter the Fourth Shinobi World War.
 The generation before them was equally unfortunate: they were around 13 when they were thrown into war.
 And not all of them made it out, either.

 Eureka Seven: Eureka, for her prodigious skill in piloting the Nirvash, becomes its pilot, and Renton, who decides to co-pilot it to protect Eureka.
 Naturally, reality hits him hard when he figures out that by piloting, he's become a soldier with extreme skill in killing.
 The series makes a major plot point of this, exploring what really happens when children pilotHumongous Mecha.

-The armed forces of the Space-Time Administration Bureau from Magical Girl Lyrical Nanoha doesn't seem to have a minimum age requirement.
-Nanoha, Fate, and Hayate become active members at the age of nine and proceed to sky-rocket through its ranks.
+The armed forces of the Space-Time Administration Bureau from Lyrical Nanoha doesn't seem to have a minimum age requirement.
+Nanoha, Fate, and Hayate become active members at the age of tennote a year after the two major incidents and proceed to sky-rocket through its ranks.
 Unlike most examples, the child soldiers of the series all join out of their own volition.
 (However, there's unfortunate implications that this is a Boxed Crook arrangement, as these tend to be the opponents of previous seasons; and anyone not working for the TSAB is still in prison or at least confined to a frontier world.)
 In crossover fanfic it's not unusual for others to find this disconcerting.

 Played more darkly in Runessa Magnus' backstory in StrikerS Sound Stage X. She fought in wars on her homeworld of Orussia, but was rescued by an NGO after being severely wounded at the age of 9.